 ‘Report 17 – Building a Reporting Framework Fit for Purpose’ brings together over three years of the McGuinness Institute’s research and analysis of the New Zealand reporting framework – the country’s information infrastructure.
 Report 17 is a major publication from policy Project ReportingNZ, which aims to contribute to a discussion on how to build an informed Aotearoa New Zealand.
 The report reviews New Zealand’s external reporting framework and assesses whether it is fit for purpose, then suggests a series of recommendations on what actions could be undertaken to ensure the reporting framework provides the necessary information required.

-Project as the lead designer at the McGuinness Institute.
+Project design managed as the lead designer at the McGuinness Institute.

 EDITORIAL –– INFOGRAPHICS –– PRINT